Wilfred/garden/DESIGN_PRINCIPLES.md

 Pervasive docs that can be explored interactively.

-Separate out values that must be checked (i.e. Result) from resumable, developer-oriented exceptions.
+Distinguish values that must be checked (i.e. Result) from resumable, developer-oriented exceptions.

 Expressions evaluated are written to a log, so users can copy them